TITLE 77: PUBLIC HEALTH

 1) Horizontal Separation.
 Sewers shall be installed at least 10 feet horizontally from any existing or proposed water line.
 When local conditions prevent a lateral separation of 10 feet, a sewer may be laid closer than 10 feet to a water line provided that the elevation of the crown of the sewer is at least 18 inches below the invert of the water line.

 2) Crossings.
-Where sewer lines must cross water lines, the sewer line shall be laid at such an elevation that the crown of the sewer line is at least 18 inches below the invert of the water line.
+Where sewer lines must cross water lines, the sewer line shall be laid at an elevation so that the crown of the sewer line is at least 18 inches below the invert of the water line.
 This vertical separation shall be maintained for that portion of the sewer line located within 10 feet horizontally of any water line it crosses.
 When sewer lines must cross above water lines, the sewer lines shall be Schedule 40 or equivalent material with watertight joints.

 e) Sanitary Sewer.
 New or renovated private sewage disposal systems shall not be approved where a sanitary sewer operated and maintained under permit of the Illinois Environmental Protection Agency is available for connection.
-A sanitary sewer is available for connection when it is within 200 feet of a residential property or a non-residential property with a sewage flow less than 1500 gallons per day, or within 1000 feet of a non-residential property with a sewage flow greater than or equal to 1500 gallons per day unless a physical barrier or local ordinance exists which prevents connection to the sewer.
-If connection from the property to the sanitary sewer cannot be made with an individual line (i.e., 4" line), then a private sewage disposal system may be installed.
+A sanitary sewer is available for connection when it is within 300 feet of a residential property or a non-residential property with a sewage flow less than 1500 gallons per day, or within 1000 feet of a non-residential property with a sewage flow greater than or equal to 1500 gallons per day, unless a physical barrier or local ordinance exists that prevents connection to the sewer.
+If connection from the property to the sanitary sewer cannot be made with an individual line (i.e., 4" inch line), then a private sewage disposal system may be installed.

-f) Acceptable Pipe Materials.
+f) Acceptable Pipe Materials

 1) All piping located more than 5 feet from the building foundation, used to convey wastewater to a private sewage disposal system, shall be considered a part of the private sewage disposal system and shall be watertight.
-This piping shall be ductile iron, vitrified clay, or plastic pipe.
+This piping shall be ductile iron, vitrified clay or plastic pipe.
 Only vitrified clay or plastic pipe shall be used from the septic tank and after the distribution box (where used).
-Perforated pipe or open-jointed tile shall be used only as provided in this Code.
+Perforated pipe or open-jointed tile shall be used only as provided in this Part.

-3) Piping used to carry domestic sewage under areas such as driveways, roads, or parking areas shall be Schedule 40 equivalent or greater.
+3) Piping used to carry domestic sewage under areas such as driveways, roads or parking areas shall be Schedule 40 equivalent or greater.

-g) Pipe Size and Slope.
-All solid pipes carrying domestic sewage by gravity flow shall have a nominal diameter of at least 4 inches and a minimum slope of 12 inches per 100 feet.
-Solid header lines used for equal distribution shall be level.
+1) All solid pipes carrying domestic sewage by gravity flow shall have a nominal diameter of at least 4 inches and a minimum slope of 12 inches per 100 feet.

 i) Pipe Length.
-Building sewers in excess of 50 feet in length which carry wastewater from the buildings served to the septic tank, distribution box or aeration treatment plant shall be provided with at least one clean-out every 50 feet that terminates at grade.
+Building sewers in excess of 50 feet in length that carry wastewater from the buildings served to the septic tank, distribution box or aeration treatment plant shall be provided with at least one clean-out every 50 feet that terminates at grade.

 j) Private Sewage Disposal System Development.
 The following factors shall govern the development of a private sewage disposal system: